zkurtz/dummio/README.md

 - onnx.ModelProto instances
 - pydantic models (relying on the built-in json serialization methods)

-Filepaths passed to `save` and `load` methods can be of type `str`, `pathlib.Path`, or `universal_pathlib.UPath` such that many of these methods will "just work" against cloud paths like `UPath("s3://bucket/key")`, `UPath("gs://bucket/key")`, or `UPath("az://container/key")`.
+Filepaths passed to `save` and `load` methods can be of type `str`, `pathlib.Path`, or `universal_pathlib.UPath`.

 ## Dependencies

+[universal-pathlib](https://github.com/fsspec/universal_pathlib) is our only required dependency.

-dummio has no required dependencies.
-For example, calling `from dummio.pandas import df_parquet` will raise a helpful message to install pandas if you have not already done so.
+For other dependencies, such as pandas, calling `from dummio.pandas import df_parquet` will raise a helpful message to install pandas if you have not already done so.

 ## Examples